snek5000/snek5000/docs/configuring.rst

 Since ``snek5000`` acts as a thin interface automation of not just setting up a run, but also the **compilation** and **execution**, you would often need to customize the compiler and its flags.
-By default it is configured to use the gcc, gfortran and OpenMPI to compile the code.
+By default it is configured to use gcc, gfortran and OpenMPI to compile the code.

 .. literalinclude:: ../src/snek5000/resources/default_configfile.yml